yuxinw5/kino_leetcode/blind75.md

 3. Therefore, we compare mid with right, since they will never be the same from (2)
 4. if nums[mid] < nums[right], we will know the minimum should be in the left part, so we are moving right.
 5. if nums[mid] > nums[right], minimum should be in the right part, so we are moving left.
 Since nums[mid] > nums[right],mid can't be the minimum, we can safely move left to mid + 1, which also assure the interval is shrinking

+Why we compare nums[mid] and nums[right] instead of nums[left]?

+It's best to think about the binary search conditions (for any problem that uses it) in terms of which parts of the array get disqualified for the next iteration.
+In this case here, we want to find the minimum value and we know the array is "rotated sorted."
+So, whenever the condition nums[mid] > nums[left] holds, that of course means the value nums[left] is less than nums[mid].
+However, it is not a guarantee that there are no smaller values in the right side because the array is rotated.

 ```python
 def findMin(self, nums: List[int]) -> int: